 6.63.1 Applicability to language

-Each object in Java is associated with a monitor, which a thread can lock or unlock.
+Each object in Java is associated with a, which a thread locks by accessing a synchronized method and unlocks upon leaving the outermost synchronized method.
 Every object has an intrinsic lock associated with it.
-A thread that needs exclusive and consistent access to an object's fields has to acquire the object's intrinsic lock before accessing them, and then release the intrinsic lock when it is done with them
+A thread that needs exclusive and consistent access to an object's fields acquires the object's intrinsic lock by accessing a synchronized method and accessing them, and then release the intrinsic lock when it is done with them

 Though Java has intrinsic language features for managing lock protocol errors, per the Java specification, “The Java programming language neither prevents nor requires detection of deadlock conditions.”
 It is recommended in the Java specification that conventional techniques for deadlock avoidance be used since Java does not inherently have preventions.